Surfing has finally broken through to Italy and young Italians love it

 So, contrary to popular belief, waves do exist in Italy.
 It follows that this country's been home to a dedicated contingent of wave riders (a fact little known to Italians themselves), with a few emerging national and international talents.

-A strawberry-blond hair and a sparkling smile, Valentina Vitale has been crowned Italian Surf Champion in the shortboard category multiple times.
-Born and raised in Rome, Valentina could only start surfing at the age of majority.
-As she recalls: “My parents strongly opposed my choice, thinking at the dangers of the sport.
+With strawberry-blond hair and a sparkling smile, Valentina Vitale has been crowned Italian Surf Champion in the shortboard category multiple times.
+Born and raised in Rome, Valentina could only start surfing as an adult.
+As she recalls: “My parents strongly opposed my choice, thinking of the dangers of the sport.
 I don't blame them, also because fourteen years ago, surfing in Italy was not as popular as today.”

 As soon as she turned eighteen she bought her first board.
 Due to the lack of surf schools and coaches, Valentina learnt to “stay on board” by herself, stubbornly following a bunch of local riders and eventually gaining a position of respect as one of the few Italian surfing girls.